ilikeshinythings-spokenword/ilikeshinythings-spokenword.github.io/index.md

 Hollie McNish has been a major influence on my work.

-My writing should be easy to read and hopefully funny (or ferny)!
-I seem to really like to use poo and pooping as a way to to describe my experiences so you might want to avoid these poems with a poo emoji next to them.
+My writing should be easy to read and hopefully funny! (or ferny if you read [Have a try](https://ilikeshinythings.github.io/haveatry/))

+I seem to really like to use poo and pooping as a way to describe my experiences so you might want to avoid these poems with a poo emoji next to them.

-Here are all of the content warnings and the related emoji:
+Here are all of the content warnings and the related emojis:

 💩 Warning: poo references\
 ⁉️ Warning: sexual assault\